ppy/osu-wiki/news/2025/2025-12-08-osumania-ln-tournament-4-concludes.md

 ![](/wiki/shared/news/2025-07-21-osu-mania-ln-tournament-4-registrations-now-open/banner.jpg)

-Let us take a trip down the *Inverse World of Nouille* once more.
+After having witnessed the [start in July](https://osu.ppy.sh/home/news/2025-07-21-osu-mania-ln-tournament-4-registrations-now-open), matches throughout September and October and the final bout on November 2nd, let's take a trip down the *Inverse World of Nouille* once more.

 ## Summary